felixmr1/treasurePleasure/documents/documentations/RAD.md

 ### 1.1 Wordlist

 - The **Map** is the main view of the game.
 We append the players location on a map served by google.
-From the map a player can interact with items, shops and settings
+From the map a player can interact with items, stores and settings

 - A **Player** is one of several players on a map.
 Players are unique to each user.
 Players also hold a backpack and a treasure chest, where they can store items collected from different locations on the map.